toledosq/Bin-file-reader/README.md

 # Bin-file-reader

+COSC 3327 Assignment

 Java method to read .bin files and output several conversions.

 This java method performs the following actions:

-1. Open a .bin file
+1. Open a .bin filename provided by user
 2. Read a 32-bit number from the file
 3. Display the 32-bit binary number including leading zeroes
 4. Display the 8-digit hexadecimal conversion including leading zeroes